The rolling tangent space, a forgotten vision on parallel transport and geodesics: Abstract

 \section{Abstract}

 Given a submanifold $M\subset \RR^\nu$, a curve $\gamma:I\to M$ and tangent vectors $v$ along $\gamma$, we roll the tangent space along $\gamma$.
-In doing so, we get an imprint of $\gamma$ on the tangent space , as well as an imprint of tangent vectors.
-We show that $\gamma$ is a geodesic on $M$ if and only if this trace\slash imprint on the (affine) tangent space is a straight line and that $v$ is a set of parallel vectors if and only if their imprint on the tangent space is constant.
-In other words, in the view of the imprint on the rolling tangent space, a geodesic \stress{is} a straight line, parallel transport is indeed that: parallel transport, and the covariant derivative becomes the ordinary derivative.
+In doing so, we get an imprint\slash trace of $\gamma$ on the tangent space, as well as an imprint\slash trace of the tangent vectors.
+We show that for a vector field $v$ along $\gamma$, the imprint\slash trace of its covariant derivative is the ordinary derivative of its imprint\slash trace vector field.
+It then follows easily that $v$ is a set of parallel vectors along $\gamma$ if and only if their imprint\slash trace on the (affine) tangent space is constant and that $\gamma$ is a geodesic if and only if its trace on the tangent space is a straight line.